Saturday, 30 July 2016

 We will then work on the skirt portion of our dress off the bottom of the motifs.

-Remember that if you are working with the motifs, I’d suggest you make these motifs first just to get a gauge of how large they’re going to be and where you need to start your yoke from.
+Remember that if you are working with the motifs, I’d suggest you make these motifs first just to get an idea of how large they’re going to be and where you need to start your yoke from.

 It would be neat to have these motifs come around the waist i.e belt-like.